About Our Board

 Jacob Huereca is currently the chief executive officer for Connections Individual and Family Services in New Braunfels, Texas.
 Prior to joining Connections, Jacob was the executive director at New Life Children’s Center and has spent the majority of his career working with at-risk youth and their families.
 Jacob received his undergraduate social work degree from Colorado State University-Pueblo and his Master’s degree in social work from The University of Texas at Austin.
 Jacob studied Community and Administrative Leadership with a focus on nonprofit management and has a strong passion for organizational science and organizational culture.
 Jacob became an Andeavor Fellow through the San Antonio Area Foundation in 2019, was a graduate of the 2020 class of New Braunfels Leadership and is a sought after trainer as a Trust Based Relational Practitioner.

-Romy Parzick is SVP of Implementation and Client Experience for Virtual Incentives (VI), a fintech company that delivers innovative payment solutions for global firms and startups.
-Parzick has two decades of fintech innovation, operational excellence, and leadership experience.
+Romy Parzick has two decades of fintech innovation, operational excellence, and leadership experience.
 Her work spans the consumer and commercial finance sectors, where she has worked across organizations to launch new products, drive operational scaling, transform struggling business units, and manage large-scale change initiatives.

-Prior to VI, Parzick’s experience includes being CEO of Vault.co, leading operations and client experience for the commercial division of a $4B consumer payments company, implementing national consumer advocacy initiatives at the Financial Health Network, and overseeing the retail banking division of a leading Community Development Financial Institution.
+Prior to OEC, Parzick’s experience includes being SVP of Implementation and Client Experience for Virtual Incentives and being CEO of Vault.co, leading operations and client experience for the commercial division of a $4B consumer payments company, implementing national consumer advocacy initiatives at the Financial Health Network, and overseeing the retail banking division of a leading Community Development Financial Institution.

 Passionate about leveling the playing field for women and people of color, Romy is an active and outspoken First Movers Fellow and advisory board member with the Aspen Institute.
 She holds an M.B.A. from the Fuqua School of Business at Duke University and a B.S. from Carnegie Mellon University.